Fatdevil/GolfIQ-YOLO/docs/plays-like.md

 Request overrides for QA:

+- Add `x-pl-qa: on` (or query `pl_qa=1`) to surface diagnostic outputs in the remote config response.
+Without the QA flag the wind/slope deltas remain internal.
 - `x-pl-wind-slope`: `on|off` master toggle.
 - `x-pl-wind`: `speed=5;from=45;target=90` (semicolon-separated) or JSON
   `{ "speed_mps": 5, "direction_deg_from": 45, "targetAzimuth_deg": 90 }`.